Bandwidth/ap-docs/bxml/verbs/gather.md

 | bargeable         | (optional) **Deprecated**.
 Always considered 'true'.
 Boolean to indicate if audio playback should be stopped when digit is pressed (Default value is ‘true’). |
 | tag               | (optional) A string that will be included in the callback events of the gather.                                                                             |

-In case no digit is provided the Gather verb fails and the next verb is executed, if it completes successfully the entered digits are sent via requestUrl attribute.
+In case no digit is provided, the Gather verb fails and the next verb is executed; if it completes successfully the entered digits are sent via requestUrl attribute.

 When the Gather verb completes, the [Gather](../callBacks/gather.md) event is sent to the Customer's requestUrl.
 If there is no requestUrl specified, the event is not sent anywhere.